matrix-io/matrix-documentation/docs/matrix-os/getting-started/hello-world.md

 Using the mobile application, or using the Command Line Tool, install `sensorTest`

 ```
-> matrix install sensorTest
+$ matrix install sensorTest
 ```

 Permission will be asked before install commences, to continue, allow access for the application to all sensors.

 ### Running an Application
 Using the mobile application, flick the switch next to an application name to start.

-Or if using the Command Line Tool
+Or if using the Command Line Tool:

 ```
 # after selecting device with `matrix use`
-> matrix start sensorTest
+$ matrix start sensorTest
 ```

 ### Success